Squiddleton/Paradigm/README.md

 Add a cosmetic to your wishlist.
 The available cosmetics are filtered to exclude non-item shop cosmetics, but the logic used to determine these may be incorrect, such as when non-battle pass cosmetics are internally tagged as battle pass exclusives.
 Please make the bot's owner aware of these issues, or make a pull request to allow these outliers to be added to the wishlists.
 Cosmetics cannot be added to the wishlist multiple times at once, but there is no limit to the amount of total wishlisted cosmetics.

+#### /wishlist remove

+Remove a cosmetic from your wishlist.
+You can re-add cosmetics your wishlist at any time.

-#### /wishlist list
+#### /wishlist view

 View the cosmetics in your wishlist in alphabetical order.
 Only the first 25 cosmetics are listed by name to improve readability, but the amount of overflowing cosmetics will be displayed.
 You will still receive notifications for overflowing cosmetics, and they can still be removed with `/wishlist remove`.
 You can also view the wishlist of other users, and it will be sent in an ephemeral message.

-#### /wishlist remove

-Remove a cosmetic from your wishlist.
-You can re-add cosmetics your wishlist at any time.

 ## Credits